Bearish Divergence: A Critical Indicator for Market Savvy Investors

 Limitations and Criticisms of Bearish Divergence

-While bearish divergence can be a powerful tool, it’s not without its limitations.
+While bearish divergence can be a powerful tool, it has limitations.
 Critics argue that it can produce false signals, especially in strongly trending markets.
 Additionally, the effectiveness of bearish divergence can vary depending on the timeframe and specific indicators used.

 Burton Malkiel, the economist and author of “A Random Walk Down Wall Street,” challenges the efficacy of technical analysis in general.
 He argues, “Technical strategies are usually amusing, often comforting, but of no real value.”
 While this view is controversial among technical analysts, it underscores the importance of using bearish divergence as part of a broader analytical approach rather than in isolation.